 Migratory birds approach the zoo every year during the month of June including birds like Drongo, Night Heron, Egret, Cormorant, Stork, Owl, Woodpecker, Kingfisher, Flycatcher, Kite and so on.

 History of Raiganj Wildlife Sanctuary

-'.
+During the year 1970, the initial phase of development in this sanctuary commenced as portion of the development project of the Government of West Bengal.
+Eucalyptus, Jarul, Kadam and Sisoo trees were planted in the sanctuary which were under the category of 'tropical dry deciduous trees'.
 Finally it was accorded the title of a 'Wildlife Sanctuary' in 1985 with the arrival of the several species of migratory birds including the Asian Openbill during the breeding season.
 Since the Kulik River flows near this sanctuary, this sanctuary is also often known as the 'Kulil Bird Sanctuary'.

 Heronry of Raiganj Wildlife Sanctuary